-5 Knowledge of trigonometry
+6 Knowledge of trigonometry

-- 1. Identify equations of graphs of circular/trigonometric functions and their inverses. - 2.
-Solve problems involving circular/trigonometric function identities. - 3.
-Interpret the graphs of trigonometric functions (e.g., amplitude, period, phase shift). - 4.
+- 1. Determine equations of graphs of circular/trigonometric functions and their inverses. - 2.
+Prove circular/trigonometric function identities or apply them to solve problems. - 3.
+Analyze the graphs of trigonometric functions (e.g., amplitude, period, phase shift). - 4.
 Solve real-world problems involving triangles using the law of sines or the law of cosines. - 5.
-Use tangent, sine, and cosine ratios to solve right triangle problems.
+Apply trigonometric ratios to solve right triangle problems. - 6.
+Determine an equation to model real-world periodic phenomenon.